Leon-Lam919/simple-springboot/notes.md

 # TODO
 -  [ ] Create private messages endpoint in the server side
     -   [ ] Create username/ password authentication for any new users trying to enter
     -   [ ] Create MYSql DB to store passwords/ usernames
 - [x] Add username to every msg sent (client side, ask for username)
+- [x] figure out the logout feat not working

 #1/26
 - Login created & mapped to correct static page